Clusters

 Node types

-CCR has several node types available on our resources.
+CCR has several node types available in our clusters.
 Each node type is meant for certain tasks.
 These node types are relatively common for other HPC centers.
 We will discuss each node type and its intended use below.

 Login Nodes